cloudberrydb/cloudberrydb/gpMgmt/bin/README.md

 ## Testing Management Scripts (behave tests)

-Behave tests require a running Cloudberry cluster, and additional python libraries for testing, available to gpadmin.
+Behave tests require a running Greenplum cluster, and additional python libraries for testing, available to gpadmin.

 Thus, you can install these additional python libraries using any of the following methods: